gvwilson/thirdbit/ideas/index.md

 I would also like:

+**R for Data Engineers**
+:   I found R confusing upon first encountering it after four decades of C,
+    Java, and Python.
+I slowly realized that R's rules are no more confusing or contradictory than those of other programming languages; They only appear so because R draws on a tradition unfamiliar to those of us raised with derivatives of C.  Counting from one, copying data rather than modifying it, lazy evaluation: to quote Terry Pratchett, these are not mad, just differently sane.
+This book is an introduction to the language and its use for people who are coming from a computer science background, and who need to integrate R with their other tools. *Status: [in progress][tidynomicon].*

 **Data Science for Software Engineers**
 :   Programmers frequently make claims about software development practices,
     the relative merits of different languages,